DeepTempo/docs/docs/snowflake.md

 Note: If you are running with the demo data simply skip this step and continue.

 Snowflake will require you to grant permissions to run this app.
-For a smooth experiance make sure you do this in the initial setup.
+For a smooth experience make sure you do this in the initial setup.

-Next go to the `Projects>Worksheets` consol in Snowfalke.
+Next go to the `Projects>Worksheets` console in Snowflake.
 Here you should see a `+` sign in the top right corner of the screen.
 We will use this to create our own worksheets.
 Go ahead and click it now.

 ## 2. Resource Management

 In the new worksheet we now need to setup our procedures.
-We will start with initiallizing the container resources.
-Thorught this guide we will provide you with satements to run.
+We will start with initializing the container resources.
+Throughout this guide we will provide you with statements to run.
 Please add them to the sheet.
 You can do these one by one or add them all to a single worksheet.

 ### Initialize Application Resources
 ```sql